-John L. Lumpkins, Jr. represents clients in estate and trust administration and related litigation; business formation, acquisition and sales; business-related litigation; bankruptcy; and real estate transactions; and litigation in the above practice areas.
+John L. Lumpkins, Jr. represents clients in estate and trust administration and related litigation; business formation, acquisition and sales; business-related litigation; bankruptcy; real estate transactions; and litigation in the above practice areas.

-After law school, he served a one-year federal court judicial clerkship in the Eastern District of Virginia, Richmond Division for the now-retired U.S. Magistrate, David G. Lowe.
+After law school, he served a one-year federal court judicial clerkship in the Eastern District of Virginia, Richmond Division.
 Subsequent to the federal court clerkship, John was in a two-lawyer firm and his solo practice for six years where he represented and served clients in matters such as from felony criminal jury trials in both state and federal courts, residential real estate closings, wills and estate administration, and bankruptcy.

 |Owner||John L. Lumpkins Jr. PLLC||2010 - Present|